-This on-line version of BAS contains more than 410,000 records on all subjects (especially humanities and social sciences) pertaining to East, Southeast, and South Asia published worldwide.
+This on-line version of BAS contains more than one million records on all subjects (especially humanities and social sciences) pertaining to East, Southeast, and South Asia published worldwide.

 SAPI "provides bibliographic citations to the extensive periodical literature published in and about South Asia.
 An ever growing resource, the South Asian Periodicals Index strives to be inclusive in terms of subject matter, geographic heritage and linguistic origin."